- Purchase the complete Expat Arrivals Mumbai Guide (PDF)

 Eating out in Mumbai

 From Tandoori and Punjabi to Gujarati and Mughlai cuisine, India’s scrumptious spectrum is well represented, and expats will be pleased to know that their favourite butter chicken and chicken tikka masala regularly feature on restaurant menus.
-And, although its traditional cuisine is popular with Westerners, there are also many restaurants in Mumbai specialising in European and Eastern cuisine.
+And although traditional local cuisine is popular with Westerners, there are also many restaurants in Mumbai specialising in European and Eastern cuisine.

 Sports and outdoor activities in Mumbai